UBC-DSCI/introduction-to-datascience-python/source/inference.md

 :name: fig:11-example-means7
 :figclass: caption-hack

-Comparison of sampling distributions, with mean highlighted as a vertical red line.
+Comparison of sampling distributions, with mean highlighted as a vertical orange line.
 ```

 +++